ssharma7676/smartcare-medical-chatbot/README.md

 > **Important:** Do not use or distribute non-public domain content with this project.

+## MedlinePlus Data

+This repository does **not** include MedlinePlus data files or embeddings.
+To use MedlinePlus data:

+1. Download the XML from the [official MedlinePlus website](https://medlineplus.gov/xml.html).
+2. Run `upload_medlineplus.py` to process and upload the data to Pinecone.

+See the script and comments for details.

 ### Adding Your Own Data Sources
 - Add your ingestion code to `src/`
 - Update the retriever logic in `app.py`